BMW 3 Series: Fifth generation (E90/E91/E92/E93; 2004)

-The fifth generation 3 Series was produced in the sedan, wagon (marketed as "Touring"), coupé and cabriolet body styles.
-Due to the separate model codes for each body style, the term "E9X" is sometimes used to describe this generation of the 3 Series.
+The E9x was first made available in 2004; produced in the sedan, wagon (marketed as "Touring"), coupé and cabriolet body styles.
+Due to the separate model codes for each body style, the term "E9x" is sometimes used to describe this generation of the 3 Series.

 In 2006, the 335i became the first 3 Series model to be sold with a turbocharged gasoline engine.
 The E90 also saw the introduction of run-flat tires to the 3 Series range.
 Consequently, cars with run flats are not equipped with spare tires.

-The E90/E92/E93 M3 was powered by the BMW S65 V8 engine.
+The E90/E92/E93 M3 was the first mass-produced 3 Series powered by the a V8 engine; namely the BMW S65.
 It was released in 2007 and was produced in sedan, coupe, and cabriolet body styles.

-Production of the fifth-generation BMW 3 Series ended in 2012.
+The E90 began being phased out starting with North America in late 2012 with the release of the F3x, but the coupé and convertible continued to be manufactured until 2013.
+This also marked the end of the original nomenclature; as all models from this point mark their model numbers by relative power, rather than following the engine displacement.